Simulation of Optical Systems with Ansys Speos

 - Total Internal Reflection

-- Workshop: Parametric study of an optical fiber
+- Workshop: Parametric study of a lightguide

 Dr. rer. nat.
 Ervand Kandelaki